Consignment not more than £135

 What if it is a B2B sale?

-B2B sales exceeding £135 will be subject to the normal customs and VAT rules.
+B2B sales exceeding £135 are subject to the normal customs and VAT rules.
 It will be necessary to establish which party is importing the goods into the UK – this will be determined by the INCOTERMS.
 If the seller is importing the goods, import VAT and customs duty may arise and the onward sale to the business customer will be subject to UK VAT in the normal way.

 If the business customer is importing the goods into the UK, it will need to manage the import VAT and customs duty position.